alessandro-gentilini/knuth-interview-2006/README.md

 I
 thought I could finish the book, you know, rather quickly.
 I have letters that I wrote in 1964 or five.
-No, ’64, I wrote a letter to somebody saying, “I’m sorry I can’t visit Stanford University this year because I have to finish my book before my son is born,” you know.
-And now he’s 40 years old, and I still haven’t finished the book, but that’s just; we’ll get to that.
+No, '64, I wrote a letter to somebody saying, “I'm sorry I can't visit Stanford University this year because I have to finish my book before my son is born,” you know.
+And now he's 40 years old, and I still haven't finished the book, but that's just; we'll get to that.
 But I thought I, I thought I would finish; I had no idea how long it would take me to, you know, to write this book.

-They asked me to write a book about compilers, but I, I thought, well, wait a minute, there’s a lot of other stuff goes on in computer programming that you also need to know before you finish your compiler, so I said, would you mind if I put in chapters about these other aspects of computer programming?
+They asked me to write a book about compilers, but I, I thought, well, wait a minute, there's a lot of other stuff goes on in computer programming that you also need to know before you finish your compiler, so I said, would you mind if I put in chapters about these other aspects of computer programming?
 And they said, no, go right